Economic history of the United States: Politics and regulation

 Muckrakers were journalists who encouraged readers to demand more regulation of business.
 Upton Sinclair's The Jungle (1906) showed America the horrors of the Chicago Union Stock Yards, a giant complex of meat processing that developed in the 1870s.
 The federal government responded to Sinclair's book with the new regulatory Food and Drug Administration.

 When Democrat Woodrow Wilson was elected president with a Democrat controlled Congress in 1912 he implemented a series of progressive policies.
 In 1913, the Sixteenth Amendment was ratified, and the income tax was instituted in the United States.
 Wilson resolved the longstanding debates over tariffs and antitrust, and created the Federal Reserve, a complex business-government partnership that to this day dominates the financial world.

 The Pure Food and Drug Act of 1906 was the first of a series of legislation that led to the establishment of the Food and Drug Administration (FDA).
 Another such act passed the same year was the Federal Meat Inspection Act.
 The new laws helped the large packers, and hurt small operations that lacked economy of scale or quality controls.

 The Sixteenth Amendment to the United States Constitution, which allowed the Federal Government to tax all income, was adopted in 1913.
-Starting small, the tax shot us pin 1917 to pay for the war, then declined in the 1920s.
+Starting small, the tax shot up in 1917 to pay for the war, then declined in the 1920s.

 The Emergency Quota Act (1921) established a quota system on immigrants by country of origin, with the maximum number of annual immigrants from a country limited to 3% of the number of that national background living in the U.S. according to the 1910 United States Census.
 The Immigration Act of 1924 reduced the quota from 3% to 2% and added additional restrictions on certain nationalities.